autoreduction/queue-processor/README.md

 1. `nano /var/www/autoreduce_webapp/autoreduce_webapp/settings.py`
 2. In the `ACTIVEMQ` section, change the `'username'` and `'password'` fields to the credentials configured in `/opt/activemq/conf/activemq.xml`.
-3. In the same section, change the `'broker'` field to the correct address and port, if necessary.
+3. In the same section, change the `'broker'` field to the correct address and port.

 ### Checking everything is working
 1. Modify `simple_stop_test.py` by changing `localhost` to the correct hostname, and the credentials `uname` and `upass` as were set in `/opt/activemq/conf/activemq.xml` under `<simpleAuthenticationPlugin>`